Word of Mouth (The Kinks album): Background

+Uses in Media

 The track "Living on a Thin Line" by Dave Davies was played three times in the 2001 episode "University" of the American TV show The Sopranos.
 According to producer Terence Winter on the DVD extras, it is the series' most asked-about song.
 The song was also played in the final episode of the HBO series Vice Principals.